SherG/cool-iron/blog/quit-facebook.md

 Reading Cal Newport's <em>Digital Minimalism</em>, just re-enforced my questioning.
 Interestingly, Newport has never had a social media account.
 He doesn't spend much time surfing the web either.
 Newport writes, "As a result, my phone plays a relatively minor role in my life . . ."

 It's perhaps not surprising that there is a short time overlap between the advent of social media and the prophetic goal voiced by the CEO of Ericsson who promised to make the cellphone the center of the consumer's universe.

+For me, post-pandemic, I'm looking forward to prioritizing offline socializing.

 ![pizza-party](../static/pizza-party.svg)